 Clear your head from delusive assertions.
 Remember that the goal of preparation is to get a good mark, not see how fast you can cram.
 With such an approach, you may think you know everything because you read the notes and books quite fast.
 But that’s a trap.

 These days, people can be into competitiveness so much that they forget what they are really trying to achieve.
 Preparing for an exam is not a race.
-Your ultimate goal is to get a grade that won’t hurt your rating and the benefits you get from being a student.
+Your ultimate goal is to get a test grade that won’t hurt your rating and the benefits you get from being a student.

 No exam establishes: